The Self-Protection Plan

 2. Detailed description of the activity and the physical environment in which it takes place

-5. Facilities maintenance programme
+5. Facility maintenance programme

 6. Emergency action plan